miyagawa/yelp-bookmarks-vcards/README.md

 ## Requirements

-Perl (5.8.1 or over recommended) and required CPAN modules (Any::Moose, Mouse, JSON, LWP, URI and Text::vCard).
+Perl (5.8.1 or over recommended) and required CPAN modules: Any::Moose, Mouse (or Moose), MouseX::Getopt, JSON, LWP, URI and Text::vCard.

 ## How to run it